ilya-klyuchnikov/ttlite/README.md

 ## SuperSpec v0.2 - Certified SuperCompiler for Martin-Löf Type Theory

-SuperSpec v0.2 is an interpreter, type-checker and supercompiler for Martin-Löf Type Theory.
+SuperSpec v0.2 is an interpreter, type-checker and supercompiler for Martin-Löf Type Theory (TT).

 Look into tests for examples.